ChrisChares/shortcut/README.md

 By inspecting your bundle.
 It searches for the named view controller in this order:

-+ For a nib with matching name
++ xib/nib names
-+ In the main storyboard for a matching identifier
++ main storyboard identifiers
-+ For a class with matching name
++ class names

 Once it has found your view controller it uses the standard iOS URL opening behavior.
 In fact: